 In PE, the learners should not only understand the theoretic learning content, but also become physically active, understand and think about their movements and increase their motor performance.
-To achieve this, teachers should give challenging assignments depending on the level of the students, focus on the learning goals, and give feedback to the learners about • Rules about fair play. their performance.
+To achieve this, teachers should give challenging assignments depending on the level of the students, focus on the learning goals, and give feedback to the learners about their performance.